sean0x42/kdf/spec/elements/footnote.md

 }
 ```

+This element adds content to two separate areas of the document.
+Firstly, a
+marker is inserted at the location of the element in the tree, containing a
+unique numerical index.
+The marker also acts as a hyperlink, which directs the
+reader to the footnote itself.
+Secondly, a note is added to a reserved area in
+the footer of the page.
+This note also includes a hyperlink and a unique
+numerical index.

+## Attributes

-The footnote element has no special attributes.
+This element has no special attributes.